horar/strata-host-core/host/test/release-testing/Readme.md

   * This test assumes that JLink software is installed in the default location `C:\Program Files (x86)\SEGGER\JLink\JLink.exe`.
   * This test requires connecting a platform and a JLink device to the test machine.
 4. OTA tests are disabled by default unless the `-IncludeOTA` argument is provided
-5. For the `Test-StrataWithoutInstaller` script, make sure that your `-DPEnv` is set to the environment that you built the executable in.
+5. For the testing an executable, make sure that your `-DPEnv` is set to the environment that you built the executable in.
 For example, if HCS is configured to be communicating with the DEV deployment portal, make sure that you pass in `-DPEnv DEV`.